Kyriosity/read-write/README+/software/QA/README.md

 ### Manual (spontaneous and planned)

+Opening this page was your manual test.

-Unlike the olden days with blind commits of punchcards and tapes most development allows to evaluate its product (in whole or by feature) with every step: just build and run.
+Unlike the olden days with blind commits of punchcards and tapes most development allows one to evaluate its product (in whole or by feature) with every step and at time: just build and run.

 This makes the developer the original, most prepared, and, when responsible, most effective and critical tester.